Vinayak-Sannaik/collegeDuniya/README.md

 # CollegeDuniya.edu 🏫
-This project is a React application that displays a table of colleges with various features and functionalities.
+React application that displays a table of colleges with various features and functionalities.

 ## Tech stack
 1. **React JS** for functanlity and logic handling